 Hence, ISB decided to increase the pool of quality applicants by opening up to GRE scores.
 Now, the GRE is taken by about a lakh students in India.
 That is a huge number, a number that is enough to ensure a large pool of quality applicants.
 Just so you know, the GRE is accepted by most top B-Schools around the world.

-2) What is the Minimum GRE Cut-off Required at ISB?
+2) What is the Minimum GRE Score For ISB?

 TL;DR answer: 310 with a huge bunch of caveats.
 Firstly, let me clear this misconception.